dracula/tmux/README.md

 ## Install

-All instructions can be found at [draculatheme.com/tmux](https://draculatheme.com/tmux).
+All instructions can be found [in the docs](/docs/INSTALL.md).

 ## Configuration

-Configuration and options can be found at [draculatheme.com/tmux](https://draculatheme.com/tmux).
+Configuration and options can be found [in the docs](/docs/CONFIG.md).

+## Color Theming

+In depth configuration of Colors and alternative themes can be found [in the docs](/docs/color_theming/README.md)

 ## Features